 Anti-poverty strategy in Ireland has also made use of information on necessities to measure progress.

-This ‘consensual’ approach is now widely used in poverty research internationally, and poverty and social exclusion style surveys have been undertaken in a wide range of countries (see International research).
+This ‘consensual’ approach is now widely used in poverty research internationally, and poverty and social exclusion style surveys have been undertaken in a wide range of countries (see World).

 There have been a number of critiques of the consensual method.